BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/CageContentTransform.md

-# Cages
+# Cage Content Transform

-A cage is a group of cells for which the puzzle provides a clue.
+Transform cage content into an integer.

 ## Overview